dantaki/stogie/README.md

 # stogie
-Validate Deletion SVs with CIGAR strings
+Validate Deletion and Duplication SVs with CIGAR strings

 ## Install